 Food: Consider planting shrubs, bushes, and trees that produce food sources like berries, nuts, seeds, and sap.
 By attracting insects to your garden, birds and ground critters are provided a consistent natural food source.
 Bird feeders can be used, but studies show wildlife prefer foraging on natural sources of food.
 Feeders are good as a supplemental food option, but you'll see more furry visitors when native berries, nuts, and sap are around.

 Water: All animals need water to survive, and some need it for bathing or breeding as well.
 Frogs may need a small pond, but even small water features help wildlife.

 Cover: Wildlife need places to take shelter from bad weather and places to hide from predators or hunt for prey.
 Shrubs, wildflower gardens, rock walls all help to protect wildlife.

 Places to Raise Young: Wildlife need resources to reproduce, and to protect and nourish their young.
 Nesting boxes for birds, milkweed for caterpillars, or ponds for frogs all create essential places to safely feed and nurture the next generation of their species.

-Sustainable Practices: Maintain your yard or garden in natural ways by not using chemicals, to ensure soil, air, and water stay healthy and clean.
+Sustainable Practices: Maintain your yard or garden in natural ways and limit the use of herbicides and insecticides.

 Schools, businesses, places of worship, HOAs, and municipalities are encouraged to certify their outdoor spaces.
 Yards, parks, work landscapes, and roadside greenspaces are often larger than a personal wildlife habitat, thus attracting more wildlife species within the food web.
 Additional goals are required to meet community wildlife standards.
 NWF has more information how to certify a community wildlife habitat garden here.